heptarch/heptarch.github.io/drafts/kettle.md

 	</div>
 	</figure>

 Two works treat the machine's errors not as bugs but as genres. **Lena Fischbach's *Further Reading*** (2026) is shown as a single detail: the fore-edge of an impossible book, hundreds of printed leaves seen on the diagonal, their columns descending into the gutter as pure striation.
 There are no discrete entries to read, and that is the point.
 The machine's native output was never the citation but the stream: text as sediment, laid down in inexhaustible undifferentiated strata, unreadable not because anything has been withheld but because there is simply too much of it and none of it ever resolves.
 Every line is a confabulation, the model's word for a falsehood produced in perfect good faith; here they have silted up into a cliff-face.
 The title is the only joke left: there is no *further*, only *more*.
-Across the corridor, **the collective NULLSET's *Declined*** (2025) fills forty vitrines with the inverse: the prompts the model refused to complete, printed as the polite, near-identical sentences of refusal, with the requests themselves redacted to black bars.
-It is a gallery of doors that did not open, a corpus described entirely by its edges, and a strangely moving one.

 <figure>
     <div style="text-align:center"><img src